See how to maximise your allowances from your savings to your pension pot and get your head around some key tax terms.

 Please note – HSBC doesn't offer Lifetime ISAs.

 ISA providers aren't obliged to accept subscriptions to more than one ISA of the same type in the same tax year.
-HSBC is unable to offer this from 6 April 2024.
+HSBC isn't offering this at the moment.

 If you already have an HSBC ISA but didn’t make payments in the previous tax year, you may need to reactivate it before you can pay in any more money.